TKomericki/Rhetos-wiki/Home.md

 * [ODataGenerator](https://github.com/Rhetos/ODataGenerator) generates OData interface (Open Data Protocol) for all entities and other queryable data structures that are defined in a Rhetos application.
 * [I18NFormatter](https://github.com/Rhetos/I18NFormatter), enables localization of Rhetos applications using [GetText / PO](http://en.wikipedia.org/wiki/Gettext) standard.
 * [LegacyRestGenerator](https://github.com/Rhetos/LegacyRestGenerator), an old version of REST API, available for backward compatibility.
-* [MvcModelGenerator](https://github.com/Rhetos/MvcModelGenerator) generates ASP.NET MVC model for all entities and other queryable data structures, for use in other web applications when accessing the Rhetos server.
+* [MvcModelGenerator](https://github.com/Rhetos/MvcModelGenerator) generates ASP.NET MVC model for all entities and other queryable data structures, for use in other web applications when accessing the Rhetos application.

 See also [Installing plugin packages](Installing-plugin-packages).